 Kreith also expressed concern that the City recently learned that if it owned and operated a composting operation the City would be required to obtain permission from the Yolo-Solano Air Quality Management District (YSAQMD) and that may require purchase of volatile organic (VOC) emission offsets (which could be expensive) and a Waste Discharge Permit from the State Water Resources Control.
-Board (WRCB).
-Additionally, compliance with WRCB's 100-yr flood protection may be necessary.
+Board (SWRCB).
+Additionally, compliance with the Central Valley Regional Water Quality Control Board (CVRWQCB) 100-year flood protection may be necessary.